Ferrite-FEM/FerriteCon/2024/index.md

 We are happy to announce the first Julia user meetup in Gothenburg, Sweden.
 The meetup will be held in conjunction with the FerriteCon, and will take place at [Chalmers University of Technology](https://www.chalmers.se/en).
 During the meetup, Julia famous [Chris Rackauckas](https://chrisrackauckas.com/) will give a keynote lecture on TBD.

-More information about registering for the [meetup](#registration-and-abstract-submission) below.
+To register for the julia meet-up, please send an email to Elias Börjesson (elias.borjesson@chalmers.se)

 ## Time and location

 The conference and meetup will be held at [Chalmers University of Technology, Gothenburg] (https://www.chalmers.se/en) at the [Division of Material and Computational Mechanics] (https://www.chalmers.se/en/departments/ims/research/material-computational-mechanics/) on September 16th.
-FerriteCon will start at 9.30, and the Julia meetup will be in the afternoon (exact time will be given later).
+FerriteCon will start at 9.30, and the Julia meetup will be in the afternoon (exact time will be given at a later date).

 The conference and Julia meetup will be in room VDL (see [Chalmers Map] (https://maps.chalmers.se/#b2649ae7-0cdd-43ea-8fd5-b5a4618e71d3) or [Google Map] (https://maps.app.goo.gl/n4FaC5B98DJAMJuTA)).
 Entrence to VDL is from Chalmers Tvärgata 4C.